We lived on a floating house on Lan Ha Bay in Vietnam for four fantastic nights, and I would go back in a heartbeat.

 Visitors need a park pass.
 For day trips, the cost is about $3.50.
 For overnight stays, the cost is nearly $13.

-Water taxis to an from Cat Ba’s Ben Beo dock can be arranged by Duc or Charles for about $6.50 per boat.
-It’s about a 30-minute ride to the house.
+Water taxis to and from Cat Ba’s Ben Beo dock can be arranged by Duc or Charles for about $6.50 per boat.
+It’s about a 30-minute ride to the floating house.
 The brothers can also arrange a bus to and from Hanoi from Cat Ba, for about $10.
 That trip takes about 3.5 to four hours, and involves a bus to a ferry, the ferry to another bus.

 As always in Vietnam, tips are not expected.
 But we always give extra for extraordinary service, and extraordinary service is what you will get here.